 Diploma students also take two electives chosen from a list of approved courses, and are expected to complete a major research project within each elective that focuses upon forced migration and refugee studies.
 Every year, the FMRS cross-departmental Joint Steering Committee will review the list of electives, adding and dropping courses as appropriate to ensure sufficient forced migration and refugee studies content.
-The current list of approved Diploma elective courses is available from the Department of Political Science, the Department of SAPE, and from FMRS.
+The current list of approved Diploma elective courses is available from FMRS, and can be found at www.aucegypt.edu/fmrs.